THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 How To Become a Subscriber At the Best Price Available

-New subscribers can get a full year of the Motley Fool Stock Advisor for just $99.
+New subscribers can get a full year of the Motley Fool Stock Advisor for just $89.
 Normally the Motley Fool service is $199 per year.
-I have bookmarked this New Subscriber page that has their lowest price ever for NEW SUBSCRIBERS ONLY so you can try it for just $99/year if you click this link.
+I have bookmarked this New Subscriber page that has their lowest price ever for NEW SUBSCRIBERS ONLY so you can try it for just $89 and get the next 12 months of stock picks if you click this link.

-The Motley Fool Stock Advisor won our award for the Best Stock Newsletter of 2020, and that's now FOUR years in a row.
+The Motley Fool Stock Advisor won our award for the Best Stock Newsletter of 2020, and that's now FIVE years in a row.
 If you were a Motley Fool subscriber last year you have a 91% return and 20 of those 24 stock picks were profitable.
 That includes having SEVEN of those stocks that have now at least DOUBLED!
-Their top performer was TESLA which is now up 681% since they recommended it in January 2020.
-In addition, their 2019 stock picks were awesome too and they are now up 127%; and their 2018 picks are up 232% (SP's 64%).
-Now for 2021, with a new President and a COVID vaccine, most analysts expect the market to continue up, but make sure you have the right stocks in your portfolio so you can CRUSH THE MARKET like their last 5 years of stock picks have done!
+Their top performer was TESLA which is now up 1,074% since they recommended it in January 2020.
+In addition, their 2019 stock picks were awesome too and they are now up 56%; and their 2018 picks are up 127% (SP's 76%).

-In fact, over the last 5 years the average Motley Fool stock pick has tripled, being up 216%!
-This time period covers the 2016 election, the Trump administration, the China trade negotiation, COVID, and the election.
-Now with the start of Biden's term, don't miss out on the Motley Fool's picks for the new presidency and the post-COVID economy.
+In fact, over the last 6 years the average Motley Fool stock pick has more than doubled, being up 113%!
+This time period covers the 2016 election, the Trump administration, the China trade negotiation, COVID, the election, and the recent stock decline.
+Now with the start of Biden's 2nd year, don't miss out on the Motley Fool's picks for the new presidency and the post-COVID economy.
 Here is their schedule for the next few weeks:

 Stock Advisor is Normally $199, but Here is Their Latest Offer for NEW SUBSCRIBERS ONLY: